-- (2) "Agency action" means the whole or part of a rule or order, or the equivalent, or the denial of a petition to adopt a rule or issue an order.
+(2) "Agency action" means the whole or part of a rule or order, or the equivalent, or the denial of a petition to adopt a rule or issue an order.
 The term also includes any denial of a request made under s.
+120.54(7).

-120.54(7). - (3) "Agency head" means the person or collegial body in a department or other governmental unit statutorily responsible for final agency action. - (4) "Committee" means the Administrative Procedures Committee. - (5) "Division" means the Division of Administrative Hearings.
+(3) "Agency head" means the person or collegial body in a department or other governmental unit statutorily responsible for final agency action.
+An agency head appointed by and serving at the pleasure of an appointing authority remains subject to the direction and supervision of the appointing authority, but actions taken by the agency head as authorized by statute are official acts.

+(4) "Committee" means the Administrative Procedures Committee.

+(5) "Division" means the Division of Administrative Hearings.
 Any document filed with the division by a party represented by an attorney shall be filed by electronic means through the division's website.
-Any document filed with the division by a party not represented by an attorney shall, whenever possible, be filed by electronic means through the division's website. - (6) "Educational unit" means a local school district, a community college district, the Florida School for the Deaf and the Blind, or a state university when the university is acting pursuant to statutory authority derived from the Legislature. - (7) "Final order" means a written final decision which results from a proceeding under s.
+Any document filed with the division by a party not represented by an attorney shall, whenever possible, be filed by electronic means through the division's website.

+(6) "Educational unit" means a local school district, a community college district, the Florida School for the Deaf and the Blind, or a state university when the university is acting pursuant to statutory authority derived from the Legislature.

+(7) "Final order" means a written final decision which results from a proceeding under s.
 120.56, s.
-120.565,

-- s.
+120.565, s.
 120.569, s.
 120.57, s.
 120.573, or s.
 120.574 which is not a rule, and which is not excepted from the definition of a rule, and which has been filed with the agency clerk, and includes final agency actions which are affirmative, negative, injunctive, or declaratory in form.
 A final order includes all materials explicitly adopted in it.
-The clerk shall indicate the date of filing on the order. - (8) "Invalid exercise of delegated legislative authority" means action that goes beyond the powers, functions, and duties delegated by the Legislature.
-A proposed or existing rule is an invalid exercise of delegated legislative authority if any one of the following applies: - (a) The agency has materially failed to follow the applicable rulemaking procedures or requirements set forth in this chapter; - (b) The agency has exceeded its grant of rulemaking authority, citation to which is required by s.
-120.54(3)(a)1.; - (c) The rule enlarges, modifies, or contravenes the specific provisions of law implemented, citation to which is required by s.
-120.54(3)(a)1.; - (d) The rule is vague, fails to establish adequate standards for agency decisions, or vests unbridled discretion in the agency; - (e) The rule is arbitrary or capricious.
-A rule is arbitrary if it is not supported by logic or the necessary facts; a rule is capricious if it is adopted without thought or reason or is irrational; or - (f) The rule imposes regulatory costs on the regulated person, county, or city which could be reduced by the adoption of less costly alternatives that substantially accomplish the statutory objectives.
+The clerk shall indicate the date of filing on the order.

+(8) "Invalid exercise of delegated legislative authority" means action that goes beyond the powers, functions, and duties delegated by the Legislature.
+A proposed or existing rule is an invalid exercise of delegated legislative authority if any one of the following applies:

+(a) The agency has materially failed to follow the applicable rulemaking procedures or requirements set forth in this chapter;

+(b) The agency has exceeded its grant of rulemaking authority, citation to which is required by s.
+120.54(3)(a)1.;

+(c) The rule enlarges, modifies, or contravenes the specific provisions of law implemented, citation to which is required by s.
+120.54(3)(a)1.;

+(d) The rule is vague, fails to establish adequate standards for agency decisions, or vests unbridled discretion in the agency;

+(e) The rule is arbitrary or capricious.
+A rule is arbitrary if it is not supported by logic or the necessary facts; a rule is capricious if it is adopted without thought or reason or is irrational; or